-Over the 15 years of data taking, the observations passed from the INT to the Cambridge Astronomical Survey Unit (CASU) for processing.
+Over the 15 years of data collection, the observations passed from the INT to the Cambridge Astronomical Survey Unit (CASU) for processing.
 A description of the pipeline and its conventions was given in the IPHAS DR2 paper (Barentsen et al. 2014).
 Features specific to UVEX pipeline processing were noted by Groot et al. (2009).
-For present purposes it is important to note that the pipeline (i) produces a photometric calibration based on nightly standards referred to a 'run' mean, where a run is typically a period of a week or two of observing, (ii) places the astrometry onto the same reference frame as the 2MASS NIR survey.
-In producing the IGAPS catalogue, a uniform calibration has been applied and the astrometry has been recomputed to place it in the Gaia DR2 frame (Gaia Collaboration et al. 2018).
-See details in sections 5 and 4, respectively.
+For the purposes of this paper it is important to note that the pipeline: (i) produces a photometric calibration based on nightly standards referred to as a "run" mean, where a run is typically a period of a week or two of observing; (ii) places the astrometry onto the same reference frame as the 2MASS near-infrared (NIR) survey.
+In producing the IGAPS catalogue, a uniform calibration is applied and the astrometry is recomputed to place it in the Gaia DR2 frame (Gaia Collaboration 2018).
+See details in Sects.
+5 and 4, respectively.